gaperton/Type-R/docs/chapters/record.md

 # Record

-Record is the serializable class with typed attributes, observable changes, and custom validation checks.
-It is the main building block for managing the application state; component local state, stores, and collection elements are all subclasses of the `Record`.
+Record is an optionally persistent class having the predefined set of attributes.
+Each attribute is the property of known type which is protected from improper assigments at run-time, is serializable to JSON by default, has deeply observable changes, and may have custom validation rules attached.

+Records may have other records and collections of records stored in its attributes describing an application state of an arbitrary complexity.
+These nested records and collections are considered to be an integral part of the parent record forming an *aggregation tree* which can be serialized to JSON, cloned, and disposed of as a whole.

+All aspects of an attribute behavior are controlled with attribute metadata, which (taken together with its type) is called *attribite metatype*.
+Metatypes can be declared separately and reused across multiple records definitions.

 ```javascript
 import { define, type, Record } from 'type-r'